Basilio0505/Personal-Spotify-Bot/README.md

 createPlaylist() will create a new playlist with name, desc, and public status set.

-checkPlaylist() will check the user music library and return the total amount of songs saved.
+checkLibrary() will check the user music library and return the total amount of songs saved.

 loadSongs() will read all the songs in the user music library and places them into a list after being randomized.